uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 - Easy to learn: Ensures that any user can intuitively use the tool.
 - Robustness: Allows users to recover from unintended situations.
+- Interactivity: Enables effective information flow between the user and the system.
+- Event-based: Keeps users constantly aware of the tasks they are performing.